Let us know how you participated in the week via this form! All entries will be included in a wrap-up report about the week.

 - Nepal: Hollaback!
 Kathmandu will be doing a Mens Pledge at Patan Durbar Square.
 They will gather as many men and boys as they can to sign the pledge saying that “I say no to street harassment.”
 [April 14, 1pm at Patan Durbar Square]

 - Nepal: The Nepal Mahila Ekata Samaj (Nepal Women Unity Society) is hosting the following events:

-- 1. Safer city for Women and Girl! - We did the audit of public space of Tripuresor area of Kathmandu valley and we have finished the report which we will be publishing with concern authority and stakeholder where we will do the report launch of safety audit.
+- 1. Safer city for Women and Girl! - Will release the findings of an audit of public space of Tripuresor area of Kathmandu Valley.
 [April 15th]

-3. Chalk writing on street and bridge - Write the slogan and demand on street and bridge infor of public and mass for wider awareness.
+3. Chalk writing on street and bridge - Write the slogan and demand on street and bridge inform the public and masses abou the issue.
 [April 18]

 - Netherlands: Hollaback!
 Amsterdam will be launching their brand-new chapter!
 Join them for their launch party!
 [The Doelenzaal room at the University of Amsterdam, Universiteitsbibliotheek, Singel 425, April 14th 6:30-8:30 pm]